1947

 rooms off the master bedroom suite, master bathroom, and Jack's TWA/Aniline home office.

-During the construction process huge crates of sandstone (flagstone) was stored in the grand
+During the construction process, huge crates of sandstone (flagstone) were stored in the grand

-living room- dining room wing, which was quarried at the Frye Sunshine Ranch west of
+living-dining room wing, which were quarried at the Frye Sunshine Ranch east of Flagstaff.

-Flagstaff.
-Above we see the massive long living room with the fireplace and storage nooks Helen
+Above we see the massive long living room with the fireplace and storage nooks Helen desired

-desired (finished much later, supposedly, by Nasan Gobran).
+(finished much later, supposedly, by Nassan Gobran).
 The flagstone stairway?
-It descends
+It descends from

-from the Master Suite and Jack's office into the Grand Hall.
-Because the house was built to
+the Master Suite and Jack's office into the Grand Hall.
+Because the house was built to conform

-conform to a hill site it has many different levels and is essentially a maze of stairways.
-The
+to a hill site it has many different levels and is essentially a maze of stairways.
+The floors were

 The House of Apache Fires Grand Living Room Wing